Starts in September

 This eight-month graduate certificate program provides you with additional training and skills to enhance your current career and open up new opportunities.
 As a student in this program, you will gain the tools necessary to support young families to promote positive mental health and to help prevent long-term mental health issues.
-You will also acquire the skills, knowledge and judgement to make a positive contribution to the positive mental health of infants, children and families.
+You will also acquire the skills, knowledge and judgment to make a positive contribution to the positive mental health of infants, children and families.

 There is a robust body of research and literature on early childhood development, including early mental health.
 A certificate in infant mental health will increase your knowledge and skills to work with vulnerable young children and their families.